reclaimprotocol/reclaim-react-native-sdk/Readme.md

 - `cta`: The title of cta button.
 - `onSuccess`: A Function that returns proofs after success.
 - `onFail`: A Function that returns Error when the proof generation fails.
+- `showShell`: A boolean to show the shell of the component, default is true (Optional)
+- `style`: A style object to style the outer html of the component (Optional)
+- `buttonStyle`: A style object to style the button (Optional)
+- `buttonTextStyle`: A style object to style the button text (Optional)